zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-09-21-economics.md

 * [Don't get locked up into avoiding lock-in](https://martinfowler.com/articles/oss-lockin.html), by Gregor Hohpe, 2019

 ## Questions to Consider
+Use the following questions to examine how you explain the economic value of architecture and technology choices.

 * *How can you effectively communicate the value of architectural investments to non-technical stakeholders in your organization?*
 * *How do you weigh the importance of short-term cost reductions against long-term architecture improvements?*